Overview

 ELI5 AI

 H.R.
-7513 is a plan to stop a rule that would decide how many staff members nursing homes should have, and it wants to create a group of people to talk about the workers needed to take care of older people in these homes.
+7513 is a plan that stops new rules about how many people need to work at nursing homes, and instead wants to have a group of people give advice about the workers in these homes.

 Summary AI